mi-doc/emarket/README.md

 - Adding/removing products in basket, changing quantity
 - Viewing products in basket list and on checkout page
 - Creating an order on the checkout page with customer data
-- Viewing order status in profile page for registered users
+- Viewing order status in profile page (for signed in users)

 ###### Customers
 - Sign up and sign in